tetsufmbio/taxallnomy/README.md

     * lib/                  - lib folder containing a PERL module required by the script 'get_lineage.pl'.

-All scripts were developed to be executed in a UNIX environment.
+All scripts were developed with Perl and to be executed in a UNIX environment.

 ##  Installing database